 Cogan described himself as the “self-appointed chairman” of the organizational committee for the inaugural meeting of the Society which met in March, 1988.
 He said the impetus was the upcoming centennial anniversary of the American Academy of Ophthalmology in 1996.
 He was inspired to found this group to bring together all persons interested in the history of ophthalmology and visual sciences to present their research, exchange ideas, and foster cooperation among members.
 The inaugural meeting had 26 attendees and 27 presentations.

 The society was initially called the American Ophthalmic History Society, but was renamed the Cogan Ophthalmic History Society in his honor after his death.
 Since its inception, the Society has held a meeting every year.
-Originally, the meetings were held on the campus of the National Library of Medicine at Bethesda, but now the venues move around various cities in the United States and are hosted by one of the members.
+Originally, the meetings were held at the National Library of Medicine, on the campus of the National Institutes of Health in Bethesda, Maryland, but now the venues move around various cities in the United States, hosted annually by one of the members.
 Each meeting lasts a day and a half and about 25 presentations are given each year.
 Topics range over the entire history of ophthalmology and allied sciences, and the diversity of subjects discussed is tremendous.
 All attendees enjoy learning something fascinating and previously unknown to them.
 The program’s papers are published in the Proceedings of the Society for members’ reference; many of the oral presentations are also published in the peer review journals.
 There are now 70 members; membership is open to all who are interested, and attendance and presentations by ophthalmologists in training are encouraged.
 The Society fosters international cooperation by inviting interested persons from around the world to participate in our meetings, and each year several people from outside the United States attend and present papers.

 We are familiar with the usual admonitions about the value of the knowledge of history of our specialty.
 All of us have benefited from “standing of the shoulders of giants” to gain a perspective of our practice and work in the field of ophthalmology.
 But in addition to any practical value, the study of history is interesting by itself, and the excellence of the presentations and publications of our members reinforce that belief at every meeting.